ButterCMS/golang-landing-page-creation/README.md

 The application should now be running on http://localhost:8080/landing-page.

 ## Tutorial
-The tutorial is broken down into several steps, which are explained in detail in the [tutorial](https://buttercms.com/blog/golang-landing-page-tutorial/) section of the project.
+The tutorial is broken down into several steps, which are explained in detail in the [tutorial](https://buttercms.com/blog/golang-app-tutorial-ecommerce-landing-pages/) section of the project.

 ## Conclusion
 By following this tutorial, you should have learned how to create an e-commerce landing page using Golang and ButterCMS.
-With Golang and ButterCMS, you can create fast and responsive web applications with ease.
+With ButterCMS and Golang, you can create fast and responsive web applications with ease.